joe-watson-sbf/joe-watson-sbf/README.md

   <hr/>

 <p>
-Greetings!
-Welcome to my GitHub profile!

-I'm a passionate Software Developer proficient in Java, Javascript, and ReactJs.
-My expertise extends across the entire software development life cycle, and I thrive on utilizing Agile methodologies to deliver projects punctually and within budget.
-Collaborating closely with clients to grasp their needs and offering innovative solutions is something I truly enjoy.
-As a highly motivated self-starter with an eye for detail, I excel in problem-solving.

-If you seek a dependable and skilled Software Developer with advanced proficiencies in Java, Javascript, and ReactJs, I'd be a perfect match for your team/project.
-Let's connect and create something amazing together!
+I'm a <strong>software developer</strong> who loves to build things.
+I'm passionate about using code to solve problems and create new experiences.
+I'm also a big believer in open source software and I'm always happy to help others learn and grow.

+I'm proficient in a variety of programming languages, including Java, JavaScript, NestJs, NextJs and ReactJS.
+I'm also familiar with a variety of software development methodologies, including Agile and Waterfall.
+I'm a highly motivated and self-directed individual with a proven track record of success, I enjoy working with others to achieve common goals.

+If you're looking for a software developer who is passionate, creative, and driven, I'd be a great fit for your team.
+I'm always looking for new challenges and I'm eager to learn new things.
+I'm also a great team player and I'm always willing to help others.

+Let's build something amazing together!

 </p>
   <hr/>